#Access Control

 - actions -- what they can do:

-me grant create alice work.projects read write
+me grant create alice work.projects read create

 # Grant full access